about margaret and this website

 - I find most things funny; laughter helps me learn, and I will use it liberally to help you learn, too, and to entertain (which explains the occasional doodles by my friend Andre Jordan).

 Other than the doodles, I create everything you see here: writing, many of the photos, and the weekly email newsletter.
 Even the occasional peach clafoutis.
-But I could not do it without the help of web designer Ken Smith.
+But I could not have done it without the help of web designer Ken Smith.
+We made the website years ago together.

 The listings on my Resources page are places I have actually shopped or otherwise know; I receive no free stuff, including no samples, nor do I get paid to mention people.
-In March 2012, I began inviting very special companies to become blog sponsors, and whenever I write about them I spell out that they are also advertisers, besides friends and fellow gardening experts.
+I run ads via the networks of Google and Amazon (where I am also an affiliate), and also invite very special companies to become blog sponsors, and if I write about them I spell out that they are also advertisers, besides friends and fellow gardening experts.

 I love technology, and particularly the platform called WordPress, and I consult with a few select clients a year to help them enjoy the digital medium as much as I do.
 More about my professional life is on Margaret Roach dot com.